Amuri-Bonface/flutter_jobs_app/README.md

 # Flutter Jobs App

-## note : the app is not working now because of some changes in the web site and i will work on it soon but you can still benfit from the code in this repo

  flutter job board app for Android/IOS using Flutter in this app a fetched the informations from the [flutter jobs website](https://flutterjobs.info/) and i tried to make everything custom from the **Drawer** to **Item** and it's a good example if you are trying to understand :
  * Web Scraping Using Dart
  * fetch data with authorization header